bfitz1/freecodecamp-solutions/javascript-algorithms-and-data-structures/shopping-cart/README.md

-# Telephone Number Validator
+# Shopping Cart

 A part of freeCodeCamp's *JavaScript Algorithms and Data Structures* course.
+This project introduces classes and the `this` operator.